Micky Mouse whisky

 The second biggest rouge in Tasmanian whisky

-Robert Hosken convinced the publisher to redact about half of the interview I wrote about him—a significant part of the redactions being things he said to me himself, often repeatedly.
+Robert Hosken convinced the publisher to redact about half of the interview I wrote about him—a significant part of the redactions being things he said to me himself, often repeatedly, that are all on tape.
 The full, un-redacted text is published below.

 The Corrected Text